hudren/woodpile/README.md

 Woodpile contains both a perspective and a preference panel called Log Viewing.
 There are several views within the Log Viewing category that can be added to any perspective.

 By default, Woodpile automatically listens over the network for log events at the port specified within the preferences.
-These events are only stored in memory, so clearing log sessions or exiting /restarting Eclipse will result in their permanent destruction.
+These events are only stored in memory, so clearing log sessions or exiting / restarting Eclipse will result in their permanent destruction.

 ## Log4j 1.2 Configuration